- Apr 29, 2019

+Only applicable is travel is required to fulfill your role.
 Instead of providing a company car, most Canadian firms like to provide a car allowance to their employees.
 This can typically range from $500-$1000 per month.
 Your monthly car allowance taxable benefit for these funds are for the lease or purchase of a vehicle, vehicle insurance, fuel, and maintenance.

 Offer acceptance date

 Remember to check when the employer would like you to accept or reject the offer.
 The date will be noted in the job offer, and you should respond by this date.